Cosette standing next to suitcases and Yuri sitting on top of them. Bagpacks next to the suitcases. Behind us 2 blue doors. Long term traveling.

 Cosette is sitting against Paul.
 Paul has his arms around Cosette.
 Both are wearing black tshirts.
 Behind them a fence and green trees and bushes.
 Long term traveling.

-Paul and Cosette in Split, Croatia
+Paul and Cosette in Split, Croatia.

-We hadn’t traveled far or long as a family with my parents, our vacations consisted of staying in a holiday rental for a week in The Netherlands.
+We hadn’t traveled far or long as a family with my parents, our vacations consisted of staying in a holiday rental for a week in the Netherlands.
 This was long enough for my mom.
 In those weeks we explored our surroundings by bike and saw a lot of our home country.
 My dad was always talking about overseas trips to Canada or Australia.
 My sense of wanderlust comes from deep within.
 I might not be that dreamy girl from my youth, the dreams of traveling haven’t faded away.

 That longing to hit the open road and keep on traveling.
 The feeling to be together all the time.
 The urge to see everything, the whole World, that ever expanding bucket list.
 I have all these feelings and most days it feels like the only way we can accomplish, satisfy that feeling is by selling it all and hitting the road.